ArnolFokam/arnolfokam.github.io/content/publications/Analysing Cross-Lingual Transfer in Low-Resourced African Named Entity Recognition/index.md

 tags: ["Natural Language Processing","Named Entity Recognition","Transfer Learning", "Low-resourced Languages"]
 author: "Micheal Beukman, Arnol Fokam"
 description: "Have you ever wondered what properties of a language helps transfer learning in a low-resourced settings?
 TLDR; english tokens overlap"
-summary: "Have you ever wondered what properties of a language helps transfer learning in a low-resourced settings?
-TLDR; english tokens overlap."
+summary: "Have you ever wondered which properties of a language help transfer learning in a low-resourced settings?"
 cover:
     image: "paper.png"
     alt: "main image of the paper"